-Dining The area around CSUSB offers a variety of culinary choices (ask if they offer a CSUSB discount), and there are several on-campus dining options, including The Commons, the Student Union Food Court, and Starbucks, to name a few.
+Dining: The area around CSUSB offers a variety of culinary choices (ask if they offer a CSUSB discount), and there are several on-campus dining options, including The Commons, the Student Union Food Court, and Starbucks, to name a few.
 Meal plans are available for both campus residents and commuters.
-Visit the Coyote Dining website at csusb.edu/dining.